GoodTalk Series

 Impact

-Designing for live scheduling taught me that users don’t want “maximum flexibility”, they want confidence.
-The best UX here came from preventing mistakes early and making states understandable at a glance.
+Creators want confidence.
+The strongest UX came from preventing mistakes early and making states obvious.